pharmaverse/pharmaverseadam/README.md

 Along with the authors and contributors, thanks to the following people for their work on the package:

-Daphne Grassely, Sadchla Mascary, Kangjie Zhang and Zelos Zhu.
+G Gayatri, Daphne Grassely, Sadchla Mascary, Kangjie Zhang and Zelos Zhu.